The Definitive Guide

-Now that we know the elements of the passage, I’m going to tell you about the two broad categories of RC passages and we’re going to look at one RC passage of each type to see how those elements function in those categories – how those elements make meaning in those passages.
+Now that we know the elements of a GRE Reading Comprehension passage, I’m going to tell you about the two broad categories of RC passages and we’re going to look at one RC passage of each type to see how those elements function in those categories – how those elements make meaning in those passages.

 The first category is exposition– this type of passage provide a comprehensive description of any idea or theory.

 So the whole point of the passage is to describe something.
 It is not trying to advance an argument but rather just explain something or how it happened.